vijaygurunanee/gocdsetuponwindows/README.md

 * Change installation scripts accordingly.
 * Decide the authentication methods required for Go-CD access and change domain-join or configuration steps accordingly.

+##### Note
+This is just a demo so it is not production ready, you can add something to improve it.

 Complete documentation of the Go-CD configuration can be found here: https://docs.gocd.org/current/